neocrex-xlmfish/home/whitepaper.md

 ### 1. Introduction: XLMFISH 🐟

 XLMFISH is a digital asset built on the Stellar network.
-While XLMFISH functions as the accounting and utility token for our ecosystem, the core identity of this project is that of a **blockchain tool and web application developer**.
+While XLMFISH functions as the accounting and utility token for our ecosystem, the core identity of this project is that of a **blockchain tool and web application**.
 Our mission is to build the critical infrastructure that enhances liquidity and facilitates cross-chain solutions within the Stellar ecosystem and the broader Web3 landscape.

 ### 2. Tokenomics and Distribution 📊